nanostores/query/README.md

 ### Error handling

 `nanoquery`, `createFetcherStore` and `createMutationStore` all accept an optional setting called `onError`.
 Global `onError` handler is called for all errors thrown from fetcher and mutation calls unless you set a local `onError` handler for a specific store (then it "overwrites" the global one).

+`nanoquery` and `createFetcherStore` both accept and argument `onErrorRetry`.
+It also cascades down from context to each fetcher and can be rewritten by a fetcher.
+By default it implements an exponential backoff strategy with an element of randomness, but you can set your own according to `OnErrorRetry` signature.
+If you want to disable automatic revalidation for error responses, set this value to `null`.

 This feature is particularly handy for stuff like showing flash notifications for all errors.